Azubu: Closure

 On May 9, 2017, Hitbox shut down, with the new release of the Azubu team and the Hitbox team's new platform Smashcast.

-Azubu allegedly haven't paid out the prizes for several esports events.
+Azubu allegedly have not paid out the prizes for several esports events.
 The current CEO, Mike McGarvey, explained the reason as "Azubu’s previous management team made commitments to broadcasters and events far beyond the company’s means".